-Some people may be certain they want to have an abortion.
+Some people may be sure they want to have an abortion.
 Others may find it more difficult to make a decision.

 The decision to have an abortion is yours alone.
-But you should take the chance to discuss your options with a health professional.
+But you should discuss your options with a healthcare professional.

 You may also want to speak to your partner, friends or family.
-But you don't need to discuss it with anyone else and they don't have a say in the final decision.
+But you do not need to discuss it with anyone else and they do not have a say in the final decision.

 Under 18 years

 If you are under 18 years old, you are encouraged to involve your parents or another supportive adult.

 If you are over 16 years old and you choose not to involve an adult, a doctor can still offer you an abortion.

 But this is only if they are confident that you understand the information and you can give consent.
 This is so that they know that you can make your own decision.

 If you are aged 15 or under and you choose not to involve your parents or another supportive adult, a doctor can still offer you an abortion.

 - there are exceptional circumstances